EllisLab/Cron/cron/README.md

 - `hour=""` - (0-23, where 0 is midnight and 23 is 11pm), default is 0
 - `day=""` - (1-31), default is *
 - `month=""` - (1-12), default is *
-- `weekday="" - (0-6, where 0 Sunday and 1 is Monday), default is *
+- `weekday=""` - (0-6, where 0 Sunday and 1 is Monday), default is *

 There are several ways of specifying multiple values in a time or date parameter:

-- The comma (',') operator specifies a list of values, for example: "1,3,4,7,8"
+- The comma (`,`) operator specifies a list of values, for example: "1,3,4,7,8"
-- The dash ('-') operator specifies a range of values, for example: "1-6", which is equivalent to "1,2,3,4,5,6"
+- The dash (`-`) operator specifies a range of values, for example: "1-6", which is equivalent to "1,2,3,4,5,6"
 - The comma and dash can be combined to specify multiple ranges and values.
 For example: 1-3,5,10-12, which is equivalent to 1,2,3,5,10,11,12
-- The asterisk ('*') operator specifies all possible values for a field.
+- The asterisk (`*`) operator specifies all possible values for a field.
 For example, an asterisk in the hour time field would be equivalent to 'every hour'.

 Plugin/module parameters: